KameronKeller/algoIRL-DBSCAN/explainer_script.md

 ## Scene 7.
 Complexity

 DBSCAN can be implemented using a variety of range query methods.
-This means that the time complexity is heavily influenced by the underlying datastructure and range query operation.
+This means that the time complexity is heavily influenced by the underlying data structure and range query operation.

 But let's begin with the basics.